This recipe is probably easier than you think. Red Wine Braised Lamb Shanks uses passive…

 “I can resist anything except temptation.”
 Oscar Wilde

 Sugar laced final thoughts: If there is one thing I look forward to seeing from Suzy Q Doughnuts, it’s variety.
-The “Suzy Q Classic” recipe is good, in fact it’s very, very good.
+The “Suzy Q Classic” recipe is good, in fact, it’s very, very good.
 But there’s more to reinvent when it comes to a box of doughnuts.
-I’d love to see this recipe turned into good Apple Fritter and to me, no doughnut case is complete without a jelly filled like a traditional Paczki and an let’s not forget a great old fashioned sour cream.
-Texture and flavour layering play a big roll in pastry delights, so go forth and PLAY.
+I’d love to see this recipe turned into a good Apple Fritter and to me, no doughnut case is complete without a jelly-filled like a traditional Paczki and an let’s not forget a great old-fashioned sour cream.
+Texture and flavour layering play a big role in pastry delights, so go forth and PLAY.

 Can’t wait to see what’s next for Ottawa’s Suzy Q Doughnuts.
 It’s mighty tempting.